 Don’t let Salmon heads or fish bones in the soup scare you away from making this delicious soup.
 We think nothing of eating New England Clam Chowder or a Seafood Chowder.
 This recipe is along those lines, and even more nutritious.
-You won’t go wrong with Russian Ukha or Finnish Fish Soup.
+You won’t go wrong with Russian Ukha or Salmon Soup.
 Bon Appetit! Приятного аппетита!

-Lohikeitto - Finnish Fish Soup (Финская уха)
+Lohikeitto - Finnish Salmon Soup (Финская уха)

 - 1 large Salmon frame bones, including head and tail, or several Salmon heads

 - 1 onion peeled and cut in half